-The Department, many of whose activities are carried out on a co-operative basis by two or more Sections, comprises the Management Board, the Office of the Minister, and Divisions, as follows:
+The Department, many of whose activities are carried out on a co-operative basis by two or more Divisions, has ten Divisions as follows:

-- Expenditure Policy and Reporting Division (including Justice and Health Votes) supports the Department’s mission in relation to sustainable, well-managed public expenditure and effective, responsive, transparent governance through the Division’s responsibility for overall public expenditure policy.
-This includes preparation of the Mid-Year Expenditure Report and the annual Estimates as well as the development of the Medium Term Expenditure Framework, Performance Budgeting and aggregate public service numbers policy.
-The Division is also responsible for the oversight and implementation of the National Development Plan 2018-2027 in the context of Project Ireland 2040, national policy for Public Private Partnerships and expenditure management for the Education and Justice Vote Groups.
-The Government Accounting Unit and Corporate Bodies Unit are located within the Central Expenditure Policy Division.
+Central Expenditure Policy and Reporting Division (including Justice and Health Votes) supports the Department’s mission in relation to sustainable, well-managed public expenditure and effective, responsive, transparent governance through the Division’s responsibility for overall public expenditure policy, strategy and related reporting.
+This includes preparation of the annual Estimates and Mid-Year Expenditure Report as well as the development of the Medium Term Expenditure Framework, Spending Review, Performance Budgeting, Equality Budgeting and aggregate public service numbers policy.
+The Division is also responsible for the oversight and implementation of the National Development Plan 2018-2027 in the context of Project Ireland 2040, national policy for Public Private Partnerships and expenditure management for the Health and Justice sectors; and for promoting highest standards in public financial management, reporting and corporate governance.

-- Expenditure Management, EU Policy and Audit Division manages the following Votes - Communications, Climate Action and Environment; Defence; Housing, Planning and Local Government - as well as the Climate Change Unit.
-It is also responsible for EU Structural and Investment Funds as well as Cohesion Policy including the development and implementation of the eCohesion Project.
-Departmental coordination of a range of issues relating to Brexit, the EU and North South cooperation is also conducted by the Division.
-In addition, this Division is responsible for the ERDF Audit Authority and the Internal Audit Unit¹.
+Expenditure Management, Structural Funds and Audit manages the following Votes - Communications, Climate Action and Environment; Defence; Education and Skills; as well as the Climate Change Unit.
+It is also responsible for EU Structural and Investment Funds as well as Cohesion Policy including the management of the eCohesion System.
+The Division also conducts departmental coordination of a range of issues relating to the EU and North South cooperation.
+In addition, this Division is responsible for the ERDF Audit Authority and the Internal Audit Unit.

-- Reform Division is responsible for developing, driving, co-ordinating, supporting and evaluating the Government’s programme of Public Service Reform and Innovation and Civil Service Renewal.
+Reform Division is responsible for developing, driving, co-ordinating, supporting and evaluating the Government’s programme of Public Service Reform and Innovation and Civil Service Renewal.
 It is also responsible for legislative and other Government reform commitments to promote and support open, accountable and transparent government.
-The implementation of Our Public Service 2020 is a key priority, as is the establishment of a new Reform Evaluation Unit and the development of a culture of evaluation across the Public Service.
+The implementation of Our Public Service 2020 is a key priority, as is the development of a culture of evaluation across the Public Service.
 An important part of the work of the division in driving reform is the implementation of the Civil Service Renewal Plan and supporting the Civil Service Management Board, which has collective responsibility for delivering the plan.
-It also has responsibility for managing the Civil Service Employee Engagement Surveys, the Civil Service Excellence and Innovation Awards and for a communications programme to engage with staff throughout the Civil Service.
-Finally, the Division has responsibility for a programme of Organisational Capability Reviews.
+It also has responsibility for managing the Civil Service wide Employee Engagement Surveys, the Annual Civil Service Excellence Awards and for the programme of Organisational Capability Reviews.

-- Civil Service Human Resources Division is responsible for the development and implementation of HR policies in the Civil Service including strategic workforce planning encompassing the workforce planning framework and policies on recruitment; promotion; talent management, mobility; secondment and redeployment.
-The Division is also responsible for Civil Service performance management policies including probation; PMDS and underperformance and employment policies including discipline, grievance, and bullying and harassment; leave policy including the public service sick leave scheme.
+Civil Service Human Resources Division is responsible for the development and implementation of HR policies in the Civil Service including workforce planning encompassing the workforce planning framework and policies on recruitment; promotion; talent management; mobility and secondment.
+The Division is also responsible for Civil Service performance management policies including probation; PMDS and underperformance and employment policies including discipline, grievance, and bullying and harassment; leave policy including the Public Service Sick Leave scheme.
 It also has a role in developing Civil Service equality and diversity policies and associated flexible working arrangements.
-It has responsibility for the new Civil Service Learning and Development Centre and for developing and implementing a new learning and development shared model for the Civil Service, as outlined under Action 9 of the Civil Service Renewal Plan.
+It has responsibility for OneLearning, which is the learning and development centre for the civil service responsible for training needs and initiatives that are common across the civil service.
 It supports the Senior Public Service in terms of continuous professional development, performance management, talent management and networking and is responsible for the Civil Service Employee Assistance Service.
 The Division is responsible for facilitating the implementation of the People Strategy, which focuses on addressing key common challenges across the Civil Service.
 The primary aim of the People Strategy is to support the civil service in delivering excellent services to the public under the following pillars: Be an Employer of Choice; Building the Workforce of the Future; Build Support and Value Managers as People Developers; and Position HR as a Strategic Driver.

 Office of Government Procurement (OGP) leads on the reform of public procurement across the Public Service, and integrates national public procurement policy and operations.
 It provides a range of compliant value-for-money procurement solutions, including framework agreements and contracts, to support its public service clients in delivering services to the public.
 It works with partner sourcing organisations in Health, Education, Local Government and Defence to deliver on the objectives set by Government for procurement and to enable collaboration and coordination.
-Finally, it manages the national procurement platform, eTenders and a spend data repository, on behalf of Government.
+Finally, it supports a number of national procurement systems, including eTenders and Business Intelligence, on behalf of Government.

-- Human Resources Strategy Unit operates across three distinct areas, HR Operations, Organisational Development and HR Business Partnering.
-The Unit provides a range of services across the HR discipline including, Recruitment, Workforce Planning, Learning and Development, HR Consultancy, Performance Management, Employee/ Industrial Relations, Health and Well-being and Change Management.
+HR Strategy Unit operates across three functional areas HR Operations, Organisational Development and HR Business Partnering.
+The Unit provides a comprehensive range of services across the HR disciplines including, Recruitment, Workforce Planning, Learning and Development, HR Consultancy, Performance Management, Employee/ Industrial Relations, Health and Wellbeing and Change Management.